American Library Association: Committees

 The Committee on Literacy develops and recommends the association's policies related to the promotion of multiple literacies.

 The Chapter Relations Committee develops and recognizes chapters as integral components of ALA, encourages discussion, activities and programs that support the mutual interests of ALA and the chapters.

-In 1970, the ALA founded the "Task Force on Gay Liberation, the first professional lesbian, gay, bisexual and transgender organization, which became the "Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT), now the Rainbow Round Table.

-In 1976, the Committee on the Status of Women in Librarianship (COSWL) was established as an ALA Council Committee.

 National outreach

+National Library Week is just one of the many forms of outreach that the association does on a national level.

 The ALA is affiliated with regional, state, and student chapters across the country.
-It organizes conferences, participates in library standards development, and publishes books and periodicals.
+The association organizes conferences, participates in library standards development, and publishes books and periodicals.
 The ALA publishes the journals American Libraries, Booklist and Choice.

 The Graphics Program creates and distributes products that promote libraries, literacy and reading.
 Along with other organizations, it sponsors the annual Banned Books Week the last week of September.
 The Young Adult Library Services Association also sponsors Teen Read Week, the third week of each October, and Teen Tech Week, the second week of each March.
+National Library Week, the second week of each April, is a national observance sponsored by the ALA since 1958.
+Libraries across the country celebrate library resources, library champions and promote public outreach.

+The ALA's Office for Library Advocacy has an initiative called I Love Libraries, also known as ilovelibraries, which attempts to "spread the world about the value of today's libraries," promotes value of librarians and libraries, explains key library issues, and "urges readers to support and take action for their libraries."

 In addition, the ALA helps to promote diversity in the library profession with various outreach activities, including the Spectrum Scholarship program, which awards academic scholarships to minority library students each year.

-Additionally, the ALA's Office for Library Advocacy has an initiative called I Love Libraries, also known as ilovelibraries, which attempts to "spread the world about the value of today's libraries," promotes value of librarians and libraries, explains key library issues, and "urges readers to support and take action for their libraries."

 The ALA provides many scholarships (over $300,000 annually), a list of which can be found on their website.

-National Library Week, the second week of each April, is a national observance sponsored by the ALA since 1958.
-Libraries across the country celebrate library resources, library champions and promote public outreach.